Rest in Your Natural Self

 It’s a new pot just one size larger than the last…a place for your roots to roam, but will reveal signs of growth, yet all the while finding rest in your natural self.

-8 thoughts on “Rest in Your Natural Self
+8 responses to “Rest in Your Natural Self”

 1. I totally agree ‘secret’ blog because when you said you were going to leave your other blog alone and, write here instead as I started reading many of your posts and seeing when you written those, I thought, I can’t remember you ever mentioning this blog before.
 If you had, then I either had forgotten or missed the post when mentioning it before.
 Yet, you have been writing for some time here.